Test Status

 Playwright Test Status

-Playwright test's status is a composition of:
+Playwright test status is a composition of:

-The final status is determined after a test has finished all its retries, hook and fixtures and depends on the expected status and the status of all the retries.
+The final status is determined after a test has finished all its retries, test.afterEach() hook and fixtures and depends on the expected status and the status of all the retries.

 See Playwright Test Status - Summary Table for reference of how Playwright statuses appear in Currents.

-Playwright Test Retry Status
+Playwright Test Attempt Status

-• failed - means that the test retry failed due to an assertion error, exception in the test's body or the associated test.beforeEach or test.afterEach hooks.
+• failed - means that the test attempt failed due to an assertion error, exception in the test's body or the associated test.beforeEach or test.afterEach hooks.
 An exception or failure of test.beforeAll hooks will cause a failed status in the first test attempt according to the execution order.

 • Uncaught Exception.